5 Tips to Overcoming Burnout as a College Student

 Apr.
 4, 2016

 Students seeking a health care degree from Concorde Career College know that accelerated learning means that they'll be in their desired fields caring for people's needs and helping nurture wellness quicker than traditional programs.

-Recognizing Student BurnoutBurnout is more than just a bad day or feeling stressed out during finals.
-Everyone experiences those occasional times when simply facing the day seems like performing a heroic task.
-Fortunately for most people, those times are few and far between, but burnout is relentless. âBurnout is emotional, physical and mental exhaustion that is caused by ongoing stress," said Rhonda Gillylan, Student Services Advisor at Concorde - Tampa. âA symptom of burnout is feeling overwhelmed and unable to meet constant demands.
+"Burnout is emotional, physical and mental exhaustion that is caused by ongoing stress," said Rhonda Gillylan, Student Services Advisor at Concorde Tampa.
+"A symptom of burnout is feeling overwhelmed and unable to meet constant demands.
 Stress if left unchecked can cause students to lose interest in their educational and career goals or lead to health problems."

 The best way to cope with burnout is to prevent it, if possible.
 Whether studying for a health care degree or any type of educational certificate, self-care is the most important step in staying balanced and preventing that feeling of emotional or physical exhaustion.

 - Making time in the morning for an inspirational activity such as journaling, meditating or reading something that's "just for fun" is a great way to start the day.

 - Gillylan believes, "One of the best ways to avoid burnout is to think proactively and come up with a plan of action beforehand for all the 'what ifs' that can happen while in school, such as what if my car breaks down, how will I get to and from school?
 What if my babysitter is unable watch my child?
 What if my clinical or externship hours conflict with my work schedule?
-Having to deal with situations reactively rather than proactively can lead to stress and feeling overwhelmed.
+Having to deal with situations reactively rather than proactively can lead to stress and feeling overwhelmed."

 - Eating a healthy diet and maintaining good exercise and sleep habit is an important part of self-care.
 Not sure where to start?
 We have a few ideas in this recently published blog!

 - Believe it or not, taking a break from technology helps to recharge our internal batteries and provides that sense of being "unplugged" from all responsibilities.
 Choose a time each day to disconnect from laptops, phones and television.